Nivalyx/osu-wiki/wiki/Guides/BSS_issues/en.md

 8. Delete all the files in the `SubmissionCache` folder.
 This folder can be found in your osu! installation directory.
 9. Open osu! again and try to upload your beatmap.

-If you are still having issues submitting your beatmap, follow these steps:
+If you are still having issues in submitting your beatmap, follow these steps:

 1. Export the beatmap from inside the beatmap editor by going to `File` and then `Export Package`.
 2. Exit the beatmap editor and then delete the beatmap in osu!.